[Updated on June 2, 2016. Readers reported not receiving interest for dubious reasons. I don’t recommend this card

 4. Transfer $5,010 from your bank to the Mango account.
 Also schedule a recurring monthly transfer of $5 starting 40 days from that day.

 5. Open the saving account.
 When the $5,010 arrives, click on Mango Savings to open a savings account.
 Transfer $5,000 from the card to the savings account.

-After a year, if it bothers you that the interest you earned in the savings account above $5,000 is earning barely nothing, you can transfer the excess to the card and spend it or withdraw it.
-They are not blocking ACH withdrawals but it’s not worth the trouble to withdraw $25 monthly.
+After a year, if it bothers you that the interest you earned in the savings account above $5,000 is earning barely nothing, you can transfer the excess to the card and spend it or withdraw it by ACH pull.
+It’s not worth the trouble to withdraw $25 monthly.
 The 5.2% effective rate I calculated assumes you withdraw annually.
 It’s already a good return.
 You don’t have to push it by withdrawing more frequently.

 This opportunity is available only to individual savers.
 It’s safe (FDIC insured).
 After a one-time setup, you just sit back and collect the higher interest.
 If you are married you can get one card for each person.
 That will make it equivalent to $10k earning the 5.2% rate.